firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 Salary : 27000.0
 ```

-//Query 3.10 : How many male and female employees are there in the sales and marketing team?
+### Query 3.10 : How many male and female employees are there in the sales and marketing team?

-//This query is same as query 3.1, but here use filter() method to filter sales and marketing employees.
+This query is same as query 3.1, but here use filter() method to filter sales and marketing employees.

 ```java